Gordon Tindall: Career

-Tindall was educated at Hatfield College, Durham.
 Ordained in 1936, his first post was a curacy in Swinton.

-He then emigrated to Africa to become a missionary priest.
+In October 1937 he emigrated to the Bechuanaland Protectorate (Botswana from 1966), to become a missionary priest.
 From 1939 he was rector of Vryburg, then director of the South Bechuanaland Mission.
 Later he was archdeacon of King William's Town, then diocesan director of religious education in Grahamstown before his appointment to the episcopate.